IkBenDeSjaak/devops-minor/kubernetes.md

 - `kubectl get pod <pod-name> -o yaml`: Retrieve information about a pod in YAML.
 - `kubectl get deployments --show-labels`: Get deployments and show labels.
 - `kubectl get deployments -l app=ngninx`: Get deployments with label nginx.
-- `kubectl describe pod <pod-name>`: Retrieve information about a pod and show events.
+- `kubectl describe pod <pod-name>`: Retrieve information about a pod and show events and volumes.
 - `kubectl exec <pod-name> -it sh`: Shell into a pod.
 - `kubectl edit -f nginx.pod.yml`: Edit a resource file.
 - `kubectl run <pod-name> --image=<image-name>`: Create a Deployment for a Pod.